ReportsVena vs Datarails

 Reporting & DashboardsStrong — Excel-native + web dashboardsStrong — Storyboards with AI-generated narrative

-AI CapabilitiesVena Copilot + Planning Agent (agentic, Microsoft Azure OpenAI)Genius AI + Finance Agents (narrative, predictive, strategy)
+AI CapabilitiesVena Copilot + Planning Agent (agentic, Microsoft Azure OpenAI)Genius AI + Finance Agents (narrative, predictive, strategy, spend)

 Cross-Functional PlanningStrong — revenue, workforce, operational planningModerate — primarily finance-team focused